ryan4yin/nix-darwin-kickstarter/rich-demo/README.md

 # Nix Darwin Kickstarter - Rich Demo

-A rich demo that contains a lot of configuration that can be used as a reference for your own configuration, but it may **OVERWRITE** your system configuration, so **DO NOT** deploy it to your own system directly.
+ An extensive demo featuring a plethora of configurations that can serve as a reference for your setup.
+However, exercise caution, as it may **OVERWRITE** your system configuration. **DO NOT** deploy it directly to your system.

 ## How to Start